Our work is only possible through the generosity of private philanthropy. Find out how you can support our mission and can contribute to our work.

 Dr Levitt, who has a long track record of recognising and focusing on threats to Europe, is joining the Centre for the New Middle East to contribute to our work confronting the threat from illicit financial transactions supporting terrorism, particularly with relation to Europe’s role in countering this ongoing threat.

-Dr Levitt’s first paper for the Centre for the New Middle East The View from Tehran’s Twilight Zone focusses on the issue of Iran’s involvement in the illicit financing of terrorism.
-In particular, the paper explores how following last year’s nuclear agreement, Iran still continues to be involved in illicit financial activities that seek to bypass the sanctions that remain in place on account of Iran’s sponsorship of terrorism and extensive human rights abuses.
+Dr Levitt’s first report for the Centre for the New Middle East The View from Tehran’s Twilight Zone focusses on the issue of Iran’s involvement in the illicit financing of terrorism.
+In particular, the report explores how following last year’s nuclear agreement, Iran still continues to be involved in illicit financial activities that seek to bypass the sanctions that remain in place on account of Iran’s sponsorship of terrorism and extensive human rights abuses.

 Dr Levitt will join The Centre for the New Middle East in launching this timely new paper with a keynote speech in Parliament hosted by Baroness Pauline Neville-Jones, beginning a series of important debates and publications he will lead throughout the year with Members of Parliament, policy makers, the press, and public as an Associate Fellow at the Centre for the New Middle East.